Jakob-Bach/Small-Portfolios/README.md

 ### Portfolio Search

-If you want to add another portfolio-search routine, have a look at `search.py`.
+If you want to develop another portfolio-search method, have a look at the [package README of `kpsearch`](code/kpsearch_package/README.md) for details on how the search method's interface should look like.
-Though there is no formal superclass or interface, all search routines share two parameters:
-The solver `runtimes` as `DataFrame` and the number of solvers `k` as `int`.
-The result of each search routine is a list of tuples of

-- solver names (list of strings) and
-- portfolio performance (float).

-The list might also have a length of one in case the search only returns one portfolio.
-You can add further, arbitrarily named parameters as well.
-For example, beam search has the beam width `w` as another parameter.

 If you want to change which search routines are used in the experiments or how they are configured, have a look at the function `define_experimental_design()` in `run_experiments.py`.